 It didn’t matter.
 Their insurer refused to cover the cost, and the physicians refused to knock it down.
 The doctors’ group went to collection.
 Wilkes’s credit tumbled.
 Years later, after a class-action lawsuit, her bill was dismissed.
 But it was too late for her score to recover, and it has caused her financial headaches ever since.
 “My family incurred a devastating surprise bill,” she told the subcommittee.
 “Failing to pass meaningful legislation means you are letting millions more families experience the fear and pain my family faced.
 Please get this done.”What makes the legislative battle over surprise billing so important is less the savings it could produce than what the fight itself represents: a dry run for broader reform.

 Surprise medical bills occur when insured individuals, like Wilkes and her son, are treated by out-of-network health care providers whom they cannot choose.
 This can happen in a wide range of situations, from emergency room procedures to biopsy reports.
-At least two Americans who returned recently from China, developed coughs, and were then required to get coronavirus tests received surprise bills topping $1,000.
-(The government has since passed legislation that tries to make coronavirus testing itself free.)
+At least two Americans who returned recently from China, developed coughs, and were required to get coronavirus tests received surprise bills topping $1,000.
+(Congress has since passed legislation seeking to make coronavirus tests free.)

 Considered obviously unfair, the practice is opposed by both parties in Congress.
 After Wilkes finished her opening remarks, every congressperson in attendance expressed sympathy.
 They told her that surprise billing was a problem they wanted to solve.
 Wilkes found testifying empowering.
 “I left feeling quite optimistic,” she told me.
 “I remember sitting there and thinking, ‘Wow, the system really works.’”